cwchentw/coru/README.md

 * A C compiler that supports ANSI C
 * GNU Make

+To use GNU Make on non-Linux Unix or Unix-like systems, use `gmake`.
+To use GNU Make on Windows, use `mingw32-make`.

+We compile and run `coru` against GCC, Clang and Visual C++.

-We tested `coru` against several Unix or Unix-like systems:
+We test `coru` against several Unix or Unix-like systems:

 * Ubuntu 18.04 LTS
 * CentOS 8
 * openSUSE Leap 15.1
-* TrueOS, FreeBSD compatible
+* TrueOS, which is FreeBSD-compatible
 * Solaris 11

-It should work on any platform that owns a standard C compiler.
+It should work on any platform that provides a decent C compiler.

-Currently, our Makefile works with GNU Make.
-On some Unix or Unix-like systems, use `gmake` instead of `make`.

 ## Supported Languages